Speaking: Interactive Communication B2

 Scenario: Planning a Company Event 💬

-Listen to two colleagues, Thida and Piseth, trying to decide on the food for a company party.
-Notice how they use the three steps.
+Listen to two colleagues, Thida and Piseth, deciding on food.
+Notice how they follow the three steps.

 Tips for Successful Negotiation